signature-opensource/CK-StObj/CK.StObj.Model/AutomaticDI/README.md

        scoped ones.
 For the scoped services, it is the responsibility of the endpoint to provide potentially configured service instances based on its configuration and/or the external world it is dealing with (a `IMQTTCallerInfo` scoped service can expose a RemoteAddress property for instance).
-- The "EndpointDefinition" is a perfect candidate to be a IRealObject that can give access to the IServiceProvider that must be used by any of its endpoint instance (so that a Scope can be created from it).
+- The "EndpointDefinition" is a perfect candidate to be a IRealObject that can give access to the IServiceProvider (or a factory of) that must be used by any of its endpoint instance (so that a Scope can be created from it).

-### Using the .Net "Conformant DI".
+### Using the .Net "Conformant DI": a journey to "Endpoint Services" implementation

 We decided to reuse the Microsoft DI container (and its philosophy).
 The issue now is to handle the configuration of these DI container and/vs. the "global/primary DI" that .Net Core hosts uses.